luciusmagn/lambdas-and-logos/book.typ

 the advent of large language models and AI assistants, the number of people who can produce functional code without deep programming knowledge will increase dramatically.

+These tools democratize access to coding, which is can be positive,#footnote[
+    What I mean is that LLMs are timesavers - you can ask them for small changes, minor refactors, and looking up information.
+I have benefitted from this, although probably arguably less than someone who uses more conventional programming languages and technologies.
-These tools democratize access to coding, which is generally positive, but they cannot substitute for the thinking process at the heart of programming.
-An LLM can help you express an idea in code, but it cannot (yet) tell you which idea is worth expressing.
-It can implement a solution, but it cannot tell you if you're solving the right problem.
+] but they cannot substitute for the thinking process at the heart of programming.
+An LLM can help you express an idea in code, but it cannot (yet) tell you which idea is worth expressing, and for each idea, how it should be expressed such that it fits into a greater context.
+At the time of this writing, LLMs are really bad at higher-level architecture.
+An AI can implement a solution, but it cannot tell you if you're solving the right problem.
 It can optimize code, but it cannot tell you if your entire approach should be reconsidered.
 The language model might write syntactically perfect code that's conceptually misguided because it mirrors the user's incomplete understanding.

 This is why the role of the programmer remains critical: we are not merely code producers but computational thinkers who understand problems deeply enough to model them effectively.
-While an LLM might help a doctor write code to analyze patient data, it cannot replace the programmer who designs the hospital's entire electronic health record system with an understanding of security, data integrity, workflow, scalability, and regulatory compliance.
+While an LLM might help a doctor write a Python script to analyze patient data, it cannot replace the programmer who designs the hospital's entire electronic health record system with an understanding of security, data integrity, workflow, scalability, and regulatory compliance, and the perhaps pessimistic understanding of the possibility of human error at every step of the way.

-If you're reading this book, you should think of yourself as a programmer (or a programmer-in-training), not just a coder.
+If you're reading this book, you should think of yourself as a programmer (or a programmer-in-training, if you want to), not just a coder.
 Abandon any imposter syndrome that might make you think otherwise.
 You are engaging with a discipline that requires creative thinking, problem-solving, and deep understanding – you're not just learning syntax.

 However, in claiming the title of programmer, hold yourself to the standards it implies.
 Make understanding your priority.
 Refine your thinking before you refine your code.
+Think, Mark, think!
 Recognize that clear code comes from clear thought, and confused code usually reflects confused thinking.
 Be willing to restart when you realize your approach is fundamentally flawed – as painful as that can be.
+In your hobby programming, you have a luxury of throwing things away, and trying different approaches, not being bound by severe time constraints which some fields of commercial programming otherwise have.

 Remember that programming is inherently creative.
 We build digital worlds from nothing but thought, giving form to ideas and solving problems that often have no precedent.
 In what other field can you create something so complex, yet so mutable and alive, with nothing more than a computer and your mind?
+The barrier of entry into the world of programming is very low, and the sky is your limit.
 There's a particular joy in seeing your thoughts externalized and animated, in watching a computer dance to the tune you've composed.
 When we refer to "elegant" code, we're making an aesthetic judgment not unlike how we might evaluate a poem or a painting.
+I sometimes say that elegant code "tastes good", it seems to be my particular form of synesthesia.

-Programming should be fun – not always in the moment (debugging can be frustrating), but in the larger sense of providing intellectual satisfaction and creative fulfillment.
+Programming should be fun – not always in the moment (debugging can be frustrating, but when you figure it out feels great - Have you ever killed a difficult Dark Souls boss?), but in the larger sense of providing intellectual satisfaction and creative fulfillment.
 It should engage your curiosity, challenge your mind, and reward your efforts with the distinct pleasure of seeing abstract ideas become concrete reality.

 The distinction between coding and programming isn't about establishing a hierarchy where programmers look down on "mere coders."
+After all, I call myself a teacher, it would be foolish to look down on people who know less than I do, or be hubristic enough to think poorly of people who know more than I do.
 Rather, it's about recognizing the full scope of what programming entails and aspiring to practice it in its complete form.
 Coding is an essential component of programming, but programming is more than coding – it's a mode of thinking, a way of approaching problems, and a creative discipline that happens to produce code as its artifact.

 As you progress through this book and your career, strive to be more than someone who writes code.
 Be someone who thinks clearly about problems, who designs elegant solutions, who communicates